Mortality And Its Bad Rap

 Curious, is it not, that life and mortality begin at the same time.
 Our telomeres get shorter, our entropy accumulates… it’s a biological thing.
 So why ruin a good life with thoughts about its ending?

-The so-called ending that we like to avoid thinking about is constantly adjusting to all the known life-effecting intrusions.
-Some we inherit, some we cause, and that suggests why we might need to think more about mortality.
+The so-called ending that we like to avoid thinking about is constantly getting adjusted by all the known life-effecting intrusions.
+Some effects we inherit, some we cause and still others are accidental.
+These lifespan-adjusting variables are some reasons why we might need to think more about mortality; many changes, many adjustments to consider.

-AThetaLife’s work is intended to help people respond to these adjusting and growing lifespans early enough to shape the years that remain.
-It is thought that longer lives must be navigated differently.
-Improved life-navigation begins with an estimated lifespan length --always subject to change-- and linking any remaining future years with sequential supportive layers of preparation.
+AThetaLife’s work is intended to help people respond to these adjustable and growing lifespans... to respond early enough to intentionally shape the years that remain.
+It is a popular thought that longer lives must be navigated differently.
+Improved life-navigation, of any length, necessarily begins with an estimated life-expectancy and is always subject to change.
+Once future years are known, they can be routinely linked with sequential supportive layers of preparation.

 For many, this strategy will take some personal courage to accept.
-We must become comfortable in knowing our estimated life-expectancy, including seeing the (estimated) final year of our lifetime.
-Then we look at AThetaLife’s Lifespan Progress Bar, a graphic showing the relative comparison of our years-lived and years remaining.
-And if we are at all grateful for the lifetime we have received, we will commit to documenting enough of our valued life for a continuing descendant legacy.
+We must work to become comfortable in knowing our estimated life-expectancy, including seeing the (estimated) final year of our lifetime.
+Then, using AThetaLife’s Lifespan Progress Bar, we can see a graphic showing the comparison of our years lived and years remaining.
+And if we are grateful for the lifetime we have received, we will commit to documenting enough of our valued life to support a continuing descendant legacy.

-People often distort their lifespans in favor of the illusion-of-endlessness.
-We routinely over-estimate how much time we have to repair relationships, to complete a bucket-list or to proactively manage the final decades of life.
-By contrast, when a lifespan is visualized by a simple progress bar, we shift from vague intentions to concrete stewardship.
-Time becomes something to intentionally use rather than something to drift through.
+It is known that people will distort their lifespans in favor of an illusion-of-endlessness.
+We routinely over-estimate how much time we have; Time to repair relationships, time to complete a bucket-list or to proactively manage the final decades of life.
+By contrast, when a lifespan is visualized by a simple progress bar, we are moved to shift from vague intentions to concrete stewardship.
+Then time becomes viewable, something to intentionally use rather than something to drift through.

-Linking these milestone‑layers of a lifetime... --childhood, school days, career, care-giving, contributions, withdrawal and closure-- adds dimensions of stability.
-When these layers are connected intentionally, individuals can anticipate transitions that might otherwise catch people off guard.
+Linking these milestone‑layers of a lifetime --childhood, school days, career, care-giving, contributions, withdrawal and closure-- all add dimensions of stability.
+When these layers are connected intentionally, we can anticipate transitions that might otherwise catch us off guard.

 The shift from independence to interdependence, the need for year-by-year documentation and the emotional work of legacy-building are all made easier while acknowledging our mortality.

 Ultimately, facing mortality is not about bracing for an ending.
-Rather, it is about controlling the conditions that make the ending gentle, comfortable.
+Rather, it is about controlling the conditions that make an ending predictable, gentle and comfortable.
 A clear timeline, a visible progress bar and a structured map of life’s milestones gives us foresight.
 It lessens fear, increases acceptance and creates the possibility of an end‑of‑life experience that feels complete, coherent and deeply human.